fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 Tests" behavior is broken in the presence of overloaded test methods.
 3. Visual Studio has poor support for parameterized test methods, for which the arguments are not known ahead of execution time.
-It assumes that `TestCase.FullyQualifiedName` values will pefectly match between the discovery phase and the execution phase.
+It assumes that `FullyQualifiedName` values will pefectly match between the discovery phase and the execution phase.
 Otherwise, you get a glitchy experience as Visual Studio tries and fails to match up actual execution results with the list of tests found at discovery time.